 Our care plans are individually designed creating a service that reflects the needs of both you as the carer and the person or people you care for.

 Being flexible means that:

 - We can provide respite care when you need it

 - Support can be available 24 hours a day, 7 days a week, 365 days a year

 - Our service is designed with Carers in mind and your needs at the heart of all we do.

-We can provide a wide range of services that compliment the support of family and professionals and deliver it in your home.
+We can provide a wide range of care services in Enfield that compliment the support of family and professionals and deliver it in your home.
 All services and activities are tailored to the needs of the carer and the person they care for including: